 When alcohol is taken into the body, it passes from the stomach and small intestine

 into the blood.
 Then it's carried to all organs of the body.
 Alcohol can be dissolved

 in water, so it enters your organs in proportion to the amount of water they hold.

 The more water available in the organs to soak up alcohol, the less alcohol remains

 in your bloodstream.

-and other tissues of the body and continues to cause effects.
+in the brain and other tissues of the body and continues to cause effects.

 Men vs. women

 In general, women and older men have less water in their organs than younger men.